rohiths2/CS225-Final-Project/README.md

 Then, type the relative path for the Routes data file name. **OR just type "default (no quotes) to use the default routes.dat file from OpenFlights (this is recommended)**.
 Then press enter.

-(NOTE: If you're using a different file than the included airports.dat/routes.dat, then make sure the file is located in the CS225-Final-Project folder.
+(NOTE: If you're using a different file than the included airports.dat/routes.dat, then make sure the file is located somewhere in the CS225-Final-Project folder.
 Example file path: `"../lib/airports.dat"`)

 ***Follow the prompts given in the terminal.*** Type either 1, 2, 3, 4, or 5 depending on what you want the program to do ((1) find details about an airport, (2) display connected airports, (3) run BFS, (4) run Dijkstra's, or (5) run Betweenness Centrality)